 Embedded calculator not loading in chrome

 Hi, One user has reported that the calculator will not load for them at all - they see the loading screen but that's it, no matter how long they wait.
 This is when using Google Chrome.
 They tried in Edge and the calculator then loaded like normal.
 I'm just wondering if there's any setting in Chrome which would prevent an Outgrow embed from loading?
 The user says they haven't ever altered their settings that they can remember so no idea what's causing it.
 Thanks

-Posted by Abby about 1 year ago
+Posted by Abby over 2 years ago

 Poll type, The Stockholm theme - not displaying nicely on Internet Explorer

 Hi, I'm using a Poll Type component with the The Stockholm theme.
 No custom CSS in my solution.
 I am stress testing Outgrow for potential use cases on our website and I'm running into display/styling issues when using Internet Explorer.
 I do not run into these issues when testing on Chrome or Firefox.
 A) First issue, I am using the Images for the Poll Question.
 These are Images built into the Outgrow platform.
 For some reason on Internet Explorer, these images or text won't load.
 I am just presented with 2 blank radio buttons.
 B) Second issue, the CSS for the results page completely breaks on Internet Explorer.
 Everything is stacking on top of each other in center of the component.
 I am happy to provide sceenshots of my issues if it will help.
 Thanks for taking the time to read through.

 Posted by Alex Fleiner over 4 years ago